 Applying to MOD for confirmation to use an OGEL

-The Export Control Organisation issues a number of OGELs which cover goods which are subject to export controls.
+The ECJU has published a number of OGELs which cover goods which are subject to export controls.

 The list of OGELs includes OGEL (Exports or Transfers in Support of UK Government Defence Contracts).
 This OGEL might be available for exporters who are supporting a UK defence contract.

-As with using all other OGELs, use of this licence depends on the exporter adhering to the specified terms and conditions detailed within the licence.
-In the case of this particular OGEL, you need to satisfy certain conditions, including prior written approval from the MOD confirming you are subject to an eligible UK Government Defence Contract.
+As with all other OGELs, use of this licence depends on the exporter adhering to the specified terms and conditions detailed within the licence.
+In the case of this particular OGEL, you need to satisfy certain conditions, including prior written approval from the MOD confirming you are subject to an eligible UK government defence contract.

 To confirm eligibility MOD will need the following information: